Rustfy/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

 ## Enable the needed privileges for Gitpod:
-By default when sign up into Gitpod using your github account it'll be granted only with `user:email` permission, we need an extra permission so we can push new commits into Github, for our case since it's public repo we'll add the `public_repo` permission to have the write permissions:
+By default when sign up into Gitpod using your github account it'll only be granted with `user:email` permission, we need an extra permission so we can push new commits into Github, in our case since it's public repo we'll add the `public_repo` permission to have the write permissions:
 - Under the user logo in the top right -> `User Settings`.
 - Go to `Integrations`.
 - In Github click into `Edit Permissions` -> check `public_repo` -> then authorize the gitpod to have `public_repo` permission.